tekkies/NodeMcu-LIS3DSH-MQTT-Accelerometer/README.md

 * Event-based so **kind to WiFi processes**
 * LED Flash codes for PANIC situations (See [src/constants.lua](src/constants.lua))
 * Power plug situated by USB to prevent USB and battery connection simultaneously
+* With static IP, device wakes for typically 1.02 seconds to read LIS3DSH and post data to MQTT (measured by oscilloscope)

 ![Assembled Board](doc/Assembled-Board.jpg) ![MQTT Explorer Chart](doc/MQTT-Explorer-Chart.png)

 ## ToDo
 - [ ] Fix the memory leak when running with 0 sleep (workaround: sleep for 1 second)

 ### Circuit